jech/galene/galene.md

    to modify group definitions; if unset or false, then only read-only access is allowed;

- - `allowOrigin` is an array that contains the list of HTTP origins that are allowed to access the server;
+ - `allowOrigin` is an array containing the list of HTTP origins that are allowed to access the server;

  - `allowAdminOrigin` is like `allowOrigin`, but applies to the